zhmcclient/zhmc-ansible-modules/docs_source/development.rst

         git tag $MNU
         git push --tags

-    The pushing of the tag triggers another RTD docs build of its stable version, this time with the correct version as defined in the tag.
+    The pushing of the tag triggers another docs build of its stable version, this time with the correct version as defined in the tag.

+    **TBD: Verify the above on GitHub pages once established**

     If the previous commands fail because this tag already exists for some reason, delete the tag locally and remotely: